Best Tech Stack to Build a SaaS in 2023

 Here is a list of many DevOps tools to automate things in the Kubernetes cluster:

 - Ingress-Nginx: Ingress controller for Kubernetes.
-It provisions NGINX services to load balance traffic to my pods.
-It also manages a Network Load Balancer (NLB) on AWS which controls ingress to the cluster nodes.
+It provisions NGINX services to load-balance traffic to my pods.
+It also manages a Network Load Balancer (NLB) on AWS, which controls ingress to the cluster nodes.
 It handles unhealthy nodes and traffic shaping.
-Rock-solid and has a huge community.
+It is rock-solid and has a huge community.

-- Cert-manager: It automatically issues and renews TLS certificates.
-You can simply specify an ingress rule in my Kubernetes YAML files and it takes care of the rest.
+- Cert-manager automatically issues and renews TLS certificates.
+You can specify an ingress rule in my Kubernetes YAML files, and it takes care of the rest.

-- External-DNS: It manages the DNS records for the services that can be run on Kubernetes.
-Just add an entry to the Ingress manifest and external DNS synchronizes the DNS records in Cloudflare or Route53.
+- External DNS: It manages the DNS records for services that can be run on Kubernetes.
+Just add an entry to the Ingress manifest, and the external DNS will synchronize the DNS records in Cloudflare or Route53.

-- Flux: A GitOps way to do continuous delivery in Kubernetes.
-It pulls and deploys new Docker images when it detects a new push to the image registry (in my case ECR).
+- Flux is a GitOps way to do continuous delivery in Kubernetes.
+It pulls and deploys new Docker images when it detects a new push to the image registry (in my case, ECR).

 CLI Tools